 Job Prospects at PG Level

 With a Master’s degree under their belt, students are poised to interview for better and higher positions at top companies.
 For those interested in research and development, a PhD program might be more suitable.
-They can also opt to work for companies that have a R&D department to develop new products or work on existing technologies.
+They can also opt to work for companies that have an R&D department to develop new products or work on existing technologies.
 Also, Master’s degree holders can go for teaching engineering student at the undergraduate level.

-Skill Sets Required:
+Skill Sets Required

 A candidate who decides to pursue engineering courses must possess the following: